Self-implementation: A unique opportunity

 Measuring and sustaining success

-Each of the three Regent Universities will report on the percentage of TIER activities they have completed, the percentage of their target savings that they have achieved, and the number of hours they have saved through their efficiency efforts.
-In addition to these three metrics, the UI is identifying additional key performance indicators (KPIs) specific to our campus.
-Once these are finalized, they will be posted and their progress tracked.
+Each of the three Regent Universities reports on the percentage of TIER activities they have completed, the percentage of their target savings that they have achieved, and the number of hours they have saved through their efficiency efforts.
+In addition to these three metrics, the UI has identified additional key performance indicators (KPIs) specific to our campus.